 Construction project management can be very demanding.
-The typical project has a staggering number of moving parts, all of which need to be monitored and guided towards a successful closeout.
+The typical project has a staggering number of moving parts, all of which need to be monitored and guided toward a successful closeout.

 In this post, we’ll take a look at the processes, tools, and resources that make effective project management in construction possible.
 We’ll also provide some information for those looking to become construction project managers.